GooeeIOT/python-fmt/README.md

 ## Usage

-Be advised with projects in a virutal env: `isort` works best when your virtual env is active.
+Be advised with projects in a virtual env: `isort` works best when your virtual env is active.
 Then, imports will sort in the correct way (system packages, 3rd parts packages, local packages).
 If you are not in your virtual env, the global Python environment will be used which might place your local package imports in with the 3rd party package imports.